heig-vkaelin/API-2021-Java-IO/README.md

 You can then compare `quote-8.utf8.out` with `quote-8.utf8` to see the text received as input (from the web service) and the text produced as output (by your program).

+## How many branches should I create?
+How many PRs?
+When?

+For this lab, we will try the following workflow:
+* create a branch for the entire lab (you call it "dev", "lab" or whatever you want)
+* commit code as soon as possible and push the branch to your fork
+* open a PR.
+In the name of the PR, start with `[WIP] `.
+This makes it easy for us to see that you are still working on the lab (Work In Progress)
+* even if tests are still red, we have a communication space while you work on the lab
+* whenever you push a new commit, we will be able to see it (and possibly to comment it)
+* at some point, all your tests will be green: you can then signal that you are done; for that, change the name of your PR.
+Replace `[WIP] ` with `[TOREVIEW] `.

+Push commits as often as possible (whenever you make progress, turn a test green, etc.).

+If you want to use private branches, you can do so.
+But then, don't create individual PRs.

+Final note: because you all work in the same packages, we will not merge (more than one) PR at the end of the lab.
+But we will be able to get your branches and evaluate them.

 ## Tasks